-Match the Blade to the Work
+Match the Blade & Work

 Crosscutting and ripping solid wood is a different job than cutting veneered sheet goods.
 Sawing melamine is different than trimming particleboard.
 Crosscutting crown moulding is different than sawing 2×6 wall studs.
 This is why a complete set of traditional tablesaw blades should include a coarse ripping blade for sawing solid wood to length, a fine-tooth blade for crosscutting, a melamine blade for chip-free cuts in factory-finished sheet goods, and a combination blade for rough, general-purpose work.

-Match the Blade to the Machine
+Match the Blade & Machine

 Today’s move towards smaller, lighter tablesaws and chopsaws make it easier to carry tools wherever the work is, but reduced cutting power is usually part of the price you pay for portability.
 If you have a lightweight chopsaw or portable benchtop tablesaw, you can make the most of their smaller motors by using “thin-kerf” saw blades.
 Kerf refers to the swath of wood removed by the blade, and thin-kerf models chew through about 30% less wood than full-kerf blades with each pass, delivering that much more cutting power to your work.
 The Premier Fusion blade is available in both full- and thin-kerf configurations, and is one of the few thin kerf models that includes polymer-filled, anti-vibration slots to keep the blade running true and wobble-free.
 I’ve had great results with this blade.

-Align the Blade and Fence
+Align the Blade & Fence

 When it comes to tablesaw performance, nothing matters more than the relationship between your saw’s fence and blade.
 The blade and fence must be parallel for smooth cutting to happen, and the best way to check is by switching off your saw part way through a fence-guided cut.
 Let the blade spin to a halt, disconnect the power, then take a close look at how the blade sits in relation to the wood.
-If the cutting groove isn’t evenly straddling the blade, adjust the base of the fence to make this happen reliably and automatically every time the fence is locked.
+If the cutting groove isn’t evenly straddling the blade, adjust the angle of the fence relative to the blade to make this happen reliably and automatically every time the fence is locked.
 Ideally, teeth are the only part of the blade that should touch the wood.